Early years…

 At Birmingham City University, Birmingham institute for art and Design, she co-created the university’s first multi-disciplinary media elective module for the BA Animation and Animation for Games Degree with Ros Sinclair.
 She also guided students at Coventry University, UK on BA Animation and Illustration (Honours) undergraduate degree, she advised on how to write and design an alternative thesis.

 As an academic researcher, Sarra spent 4 years conducting research in immersive animation.
-Her practice-based research led to conducting experiments immersed in nature and producing a prototype research tool.
+Her practice-based research led to conducting experiments immersed in nature and produce a prototype research tool.
 She also delivered research papers at BIAD, Royal College of Art and University of Southern California,USA.
-The project stalled as it was limited to using CGI modelling tools and motion capture and it didn’t seem to fit animation studies T the time.
-It felt impossible to articulate, in language and within the research methodology, how the animation process is internalised in practice.
-The project was immersive but to externalise this, a new method was needed.
-This tool would be discovered and explored further when it became more readily available…
+The project stalled as it was limited to using CGI modelling tools and motion capture.
+The project didn’t seem to fit animation studies the time.
+It felt impossible to articulate, in language and within the research methodology.
+It was felt that the project was immersive but to externalise this, a new method was needed.
+Such a tool would be discovered later on down the line…

-2016 - Instructional Designer with St Andrews mental health hospital.
+2016 - Instructional Designer - St Andrews mental health hospital.

 It was at St Andrews that Sarra first encountered the Unity Game Engine, a tool that allowed for immersion in new worlds.
-Here she user tested a virtual mental health ward.
-Virtual reality was clearly very useful to learning and teaching adults (andragogy) due to its ability harness experiential learning and facilitate learner empathy.
-However, it seemed to have some risks attached to its use and a certain set of design limitations.
+Here, she became involved in the development of a virtual mental health ward.
+She decided that she must learn how to develop using this tool.
+Virtual reality was clearly very useful to learning and teaching adults (andragogy) due to its ability harness experiential learning and facilitate learner empathy, however it seemed to have some risks attached to its use and a certain set of design limitations.

 2019 MA Creative Application Development (Now Indie Game Development and Interaction Design).